Don’t let your back hold you back. You can prevent back pain by strengthening your core muscles with 3 tips.

 It is worth mentioning, however, that core-specific exercises are not the only way to improve back pain associated with a weak core.
 Exercise in general (doesn’t have to focus on the core) can help reduce the risk for low back pain associated with weak trunk muscles and improve existing pain.
 A systematic review by Chang Et. al. (2015), suggests that core strength training exercises are more effective than resistance training for alleviating chronic low back pain.

 Some exercises that target core muscles specifically include planks, side planks, “bridges,” and the “superman” (exercises with quotation marks may go by different names).
-An exercise guide by Health Services at Princeton University also recommends stretches to promote lumbar and core strength and stability.
+An exercise guide by Princeton also recommends stretches to promote lumbar and core strength and stability.
 This includes stretch exercises of the quadricep muscles, hip flexors, hamstrings, IT band, and adductor muscles (Lumbar/Core Strength, N.d.).
-It is important to remember to warm-up properly before engaging in stretching exercises to lower the risk of soft tissue injuries.
+It is important to remember to warm up properly before engaging in stretching exercises to lower the risk of soft tissue injuries.

 If you are physically limited like older adults, those with musculoskeletal disorders, or recovering from injury it may pay off to have someone experienced to guide you through an exercise routine to prevent aggravating existing pain and prevent further injury.
 At Santa Cruz CORE, we not only offer award-winning personal training but also supplement it with other modalities like therapeutic massage and acupuncture to help deal with chronic low back pain and improve recovery.